 Choosing a Visa

-The Office of International and Non-JD Programs does not handle visa paperwork or processing.
 The University's Office for International Services (OIS) will process all visa paperwork for Summer Institute participants.

 Most program participants enter the U.S. as a B-1, B-2, or WT visitor.
 This is appropriate for those who are "coming to the United States primarily for tourism," and "also incidentally will engage in a short course of study during their visit."
 It cannot be used by participants who will be staying in the U.S. to pursue a degree-granting program after the Summer Institute.
 Therefore, if you choose the B-2/WT visa, you are entering the U.S. with "tourist" intentions, which is your primary purpose.
 Your "study" at Fordham in the Summer Institute is your secondary purpose.
 It is "incidental and avocational" to your primary tourist purpose.